 Cattle Health and Welfare Group (CHAWG)

-- Provide an industry forum that will encourage and coordinate a programme of economically focused improvements to cattle health and welfare across Britain.
+- Provide an industry forum to encourage and coordinate a programme of economically focused work to improve cattle health and welfare across Britain.

 - Act as a forum to prioritise the research, development and knowledge interaction needs of the GB cattle industry in relation to cattle health and welfare, to ensure knowledge gap identification, co-ordination and minimal duplication.